aiifabbf/TOEFL-writings/writing.md

 -----

-##### :pencil: Do you agree or disagree: today advertising is less honest than it was in the past, for that reason it is less useful for people to choose what they want to buy.
+##### Do you agree or disagree: today advertising is less honest than it was in the past, for that reason it is less useful for people to choose what they want to buy.

 The reliability of advertisements has been doubted since the very start of its invention dated back thousands of years ago.
 As the economy booms in recent decades, substantial advertisements by virtually every company in the world has been flourishing, obscuring our sight everywhere, when their dependability is under heated discussion again.
 Modern advertisements, from my perspective, are truly less trustworthy in conveying concrete message about the product and guiding people's choice than it used to be and there are several reasons that follow.